mmmukuta/allseende-meta-scan/README.md

-# 🛡️ TELA META SCAN
+# 🛡️ ALLSEENDE META SCAN

-**TELA META SCAN** is a professional desktop application designed to analyze, visualize, and securely eradicate hidden metadata (EXIF, GPS, Device Info) from image files.
+**ALLSEENDE META SCAN** is a professional desktop application designed to analyze, visualize, and securely eradicate hidden metadata (EXIF, GPS, Device Info) from image files.
 Built with a strict Privacy-First approach.

 Every time you share a photo, you might be unintentionally leaking your exact GPS coordinates, camera model, and creation timestamps.
-TELA META SCAN exposes these vulnerabilities and generates a 100% anonymous, clean copy of your file with a single click—without compromising image quality.
+ALLSEENDE META SCAN exposes these vulnerabilities and generates a 100% anonymous, clean copy of your file with a single click—without compromising image quality.

 ##  Key Features
 *  **Smart Exposure Scanner:** Filters out technical noise and highlights only critical data markers (Geolocation, Lens Model, Original Timestamps).